 - Method: Fermented

 - 2 cups milk (whole or skim)

-- Mix buttermilk and milk in a clean glass jar.
+- Mix the buttermilk and milk in a clean glass jar.

-- The first time you make your buttermilk, it may take a little longer to achieve a nice flavour.
+- The first time you make buttermilk, it may take a little longer to achieve a nice flavour.
 It will depend on the quality of your buttermilk culture.
-However, once you’ve established your culture, it should be relatively quick.
+However, once you’ve established your culture, it should ferment quickly.